boyugou/boyugou.github.io/index.md

 - **[Aug.
 2023]** Joined OSU, and am honored to work in Prof. Yu Su's Group

+## Education

+M.S. in Computer Science and Engineering, The Ohio State Univeristy, US 2023.08 - Present

+B.Eng of Computer Science and Technology, ShanghaiTech University, China 2019.08-2023.06

 ## Teaching

 Teaching Assistant at ShanghaiTech University